← All Resources

 Understanding Your Loans: Federal vs Private

-Before choosing a strategy, you need to know what type of loans you have, because the available options differ dramatically.
+First things first: you need to know what type of loans you have, because the options available to you are completely different depending on the answer.

-Federal loans (Direct Subsidized, Direct Unsubsidized, Direct PLUS, and Direct Consolidation) come with protections that private loans do not: income-driven repayment plans, forgiveness programs, forbearance and deferment options, and fixed interest rates that never change.
-About 92% of outstanding student loan debt is federal, according to the Department of Education.
+Federal loans (Direct Subsidized, Direct Unsubsidized, Direct PLUS, and Direct Consolidation) come with protections that private loans don't have: income-driven repayment, forgiveness programs, forbearance and deferment options, and fixed rates that never change.
+About 92% of outstanding student loan debt is federal (Department of Education).

-Private loans (from banks, credit unions, and online lenders) often have variable interest rates, fewer repayment options, and no access to federal forgiveness programs.
-They may, however, offer lower rates than federal loans for borrowers with strong credit and income.
+Private loans (banks, credit unions, online lenders) often come with variable rates, fewer repayment options, and zero access to federal forgiveness programs.
+The upside: borrowers with excellent credit and stable income can sometimes lock in rates lower than the federal offerings.

-The distinction matters because some strategies (like PSLF) are only available for federal loans, and refinancing federal loans into private loans permanently removes access to federal protections.
+This distinction matters more than people realize.
+Some strategies (like PSLF) only work for federal loans, and refinancing federal loans into private ones permanently kills your access to federal protections.
+That's a one-way door.

 The Standard 10-Year Plan: Your Baseline

-Every federal loan borrower is automatically enrolled in the Standard Repayment Plan: fixed monthly payments over 10 years.
-This is the baseline to compare every other strategy against.
+Every federal borrower starts on the Standard Repayment Plan: fixed monthly payments over 10 years.
+This is your baseline — every other strategy should be compared against it.

 Loan BalanceInterest RateMonthly PaymentTotal Interest PaidTotal Cost